lsst-sqre/gafaelfawr/docs/configuration.rst

 Gafaelfawr can act as an OpenID Connect identity provider for relying parties inside the Kubernetes cluster.
 To enable this, set ``config.oidcServer.enabled`` to true.
-If this is set, ``oidc-server-secrets`` must be set in the Gafaelfawr Vault secret.
+If this is set, ``oidc-server-secrets`` and ``signing-key`` must be set in the Gafaelfawr Vault secret.
 See :ref:`openid-connect` for more information.

 InfluxDB tokens
 ---------------

-To enable issuing of InfluxDB tokens, set ``config.issuer.influxdb.enabled``.
+To enable issuing of InfluxDB tokens, set ``config.influxdb.enabled``.
-To force all InfluxDB tokens to be issued with the same username, instead of the username requesting the token, set ``config.issuer.influxdb.username``.
+To force all InfluxDB tokens to be issued with the same username, instead of the username requesting the token, set ``config.influxdb.username``.
 For example:

 .. code-block:: yaml

    config:
-     issuer:
      influxdb:
        enabled: true
        username: "influxdbuser"

 If this is set, ``influxdb-secret`` must be set in the Vault secret.
 See :ref:`influxdb` for more information.